 Best Crab Meat for Crab Cakes

 The Chesapeake Bay is home to Maryland’s famous blue crabs.
-Opinions vary on what the best crab variety is and it’s usually determined by where you live.
-Maryland crabs are known for their unique buttery flavor and Dungeness crabs, found on the west coast, are known for their impressive size.
+Opinions vary on what the best-tasting crab variety is, and it’s usually determined by where you live.
+Maryland crabs are known for their delicately sweet, buttery flavor, and Dungeness crabs, found on the West Coast, are known for their impressive size and meatier texture.
 If you aren’t steaming your own crabs for crab meat, let me help you navigate which crab meat is best for crab cakes.

 Ingredients in Maryland Crab Cakes

 Let’s walk through each ingredient so you understand its importance.
 While there are a few flavorful and binding ingredients, the real star of this crab cake is the crab itself.
 These flavors and binders simply enhance the true taste of crab.

 - Egg: Egg is the main binding ingredient in crab cakes.

 - Mayonnaise: Mayonnaise is another binding ingredient.
 I don’t like mayonnaise and I LOVE these crab cakes, so if you aren’t a mayo person, don’t worry.
 You can’t taste it.

 - Fresh Parsley: Fresh herbs are a MUST in crab cakes.
 Sometimes recipes or restaurants use dill, but fresh parsley is most common.
 If needed, you can use dried parsley.